 By 2006, PTCI had 26 cell sites in the Oklahoma Panhandle with more planned for the future.
 In the third quarter of 2007, PTCI expanded its basic cellular home area into the upper Texas Panhandle by placing four cell sites in Sherman County, Texas.

-PTCI added several more cell sites; one in Texas (Stevens),Tyrone, Ponderosa, Mocane, Gate and Jeffus.
-Additional sectors were added on the Guymon South tower, Goodwell, and Hooker Town sites.
-Lightning struck the Kenton repeater in November 2010 and a new cell site in Kenton was installed in January 2011, providing coverage better than the old repeater.
-In addition to these cell sites, a portable cellular tower on a trailer was set up in Tyrone bringing the total cell sites to 39, which included four in Sherman County, Texas, and one in Liberal, Kansas.
-The portable trailer was moved to Optima.
+As part of our quest to upgrade cellular service, in 2010, PTCI added six more cell sites, and additional sectors were added to the Guymon South, Goodwell, and Hooker Town towers.
+A new cell site in Kenton was installed in 2011.
+In addition to these cell sites, a portable cellular tower on a trailer was set up in Tyrone, bringing the total cell site count to 39, including four in Sherman County, Texas, and one in Liberal, Kansas.
+The portable trailer was later moved to Optima.